 Another item on our list was the manual pull for the suppression system.
 Sometimes, these pulls are blocked by shelves or other obstacles or they're not in an exit path.
 In either case, they're harder to access and less helpful if a fire starts.
 At this restaurant, the manual alarm was clear of any obstacles and right in an exit path.

-The tank feeding the fire suppression nozzles in the stove hood and a fire extinguisher.
+The tank feeds the fire suppression nozzles in the stove hood and a fire extinguisher.

 Checking fire extinguishers and sprinkler systems